WallCaster/WallCaster/doc/design-report.md

 - As an administrator, I can choose to allow picture broadcast. (à mieux faire)
 - As an administrator, I can change the number of screens to which send social media contents. (à mieux faire)
 - As an admnisitrator, I can choose to apply (or not) the "feeling" filter (created beforehand) in order to avoid degrading content.
-- As a viewer, I can see on a screen (a fake one, not connected to a Raspberry Pi) a post comming from a social media.
+- As a viewer, I can see on a screen (a fake one, not connected to a Raspberry Pi) a post comming from a social media (à reformuler).

 Sprint 1 ends Tuesday **02/14/2023.**

+# Sprint 2

+## Expected Outcome

+- Appliquer le filtre sur les posts.
+(2h)
+- Ajouter nouveaux filtres (liste mots bannis, un autre).
+(10h)
+- Afficher les posts (du moins un log de posts) dans le pannel administration.
+(5h)
+- Autoriser l'affichage de photos/vidéos sur les écrans.
+(3h)
+- Meilleure gestion interne des posts en mémoire.
+(4h)
+- Supprimer posts déjà présents dans le système (passés à travers le filtre).
+(1h)